 - Teaching Arrangements

-- No textbook is required, but students will be expected to use the library resources to study their area of interest.
+No textbook is required, however students will be expected to use the library resources to study their area of interest.

 - Graduate Attributes Emphasised